 Special Doesn’t Need to be Fancy

 I like to include a little note in our crazy party posts that simple celebrations can be just as special.
-I enjoy making cakes and the excitement our boys get from cake time, it’s important to note that special celebrations don’t require anything fancy, just lots of love and whatever makes you and your pet happiest.
-As shared in our post on making homemade birthday and special occasion cakes for dogs, Oli’s early cakes were homemade casserole dish dinners with a candle.
+I enjoy making cakes and the excitement it brings our boys, but the time together is the real source of our fun.
+Nothing fancy required.
+Just lots of love and whatever makes you and your pet happiest.
+As shared in our post on making cakes for dogs, Oli’s earliest cakes were homemade casserole dish dinners with a candle.
 Nothing flashy, but doggone delish and he knew it was something special.
 He’s trained me well over the years since then.
 Haha!

 Conventional Dog-Friendly Cakes and Pupcakes

-The process of preparing and baking a conventional dog-friendly cake is very similar to baking for humans, except that the recipes are usually no-sugar and low-fat.
-With the right flavour combination, you might even decide to share!
-Some form of flour is usually one of the ingredients, which make not suit some pets in terms of feeding models or dietary needs.
+Baking a conventional dog-friendly cake is very similar to baking for humans, except that the recipes are usually no-sugar and low-fat.
+Some form of flour is usually one of the cake ingredients though, which make not suit some pets in terms of feeding models or dietary needs.

 Dog-Friendly Meatloaf Cakes

-A meatloaf style dog cake can be prepared using a recipe, or you can easily adapt your favourite meatloaf or meatball recipe to a dog-friendly version by omitting or substituting the ingredients that aren’t suitable for dogs.
-My preference for a meat-based cake is usually to use a lean ground meat along with egg and oats (or similar), and sometimes I also include vegetables, herbs, or other tasty extras in the mix.
+For a meatloaf cake, you can use a dog-friendly recipe or adapt your favourite by omitting or substituting the ingredients that aren’t suitable for dogs.
+My preference is usually a lean ground meat along with egg and oats (or similar).
+Sometimes I also include vegetables, herbs, or other tasty extras in the mix.
 See our layered lamb cake for an example recipe.
-The egg and oats help to keep the cake tender and moist, as well as binding the cake together for handling and cutting.
+The egg and oats help to keep the meatloaf tender and moist, and bind the cake together for handling and cutting.
 If those don’t suit the dog’s diet, you can adapt even further.
 Especially when yum takes priority over looks.
 This surf’n’turf cake is a very simple limited ingredient example (decorations not withstanding, of course).

 Limited Ingredient Surf'n'Turf Dog Birthday Cake

 For friends who prefer (or need) plainer options for their doggy diets, we’re simplifying our usual meatloaf methods even further.
-The two-ingredient layers in this surf’n’turf cake show how easily simple two-ingredient “cakes” can be baked using only a meat and egg combo for these limited ingredient cakes.
+The two-ingredient layers in this surf’n’turf cake show how easily simple dog-friendly “cakes” can be baked.
+We’re using just a meat and egg combo for these limited ingredient cakes.
 As such, this isn’t a real recipe, just a demo.
-Chop or mince the meat or fish, mix, bake until cooked through and set, and cool.
+Chop or mince the meat or fish, mix with the egg, bake until cooked through and set, and cool.
+Easy as!
 To double the demo, I made one layer with chopped fish and one with lean minced lamb.

-📅 We revisited this doggone delicious combination for Humphrey’s 5th birthday, but as a meatloaf cake recipe.
-Check out the full version of a surf’n’turf dog-friendly cake recipe in our preferred meatloaf style for all the details (and/or as a comparison).
+As promised!
+We revisited this doggone delicious combination for Humphrey’s 5th birthday, but as a full meatloaf cake recipe.
+Check out our surf’n’turf dog-friendly cake recipe in our preferred meatloaf style for all the details (and/or as a comparison).
 Either way, doggone delish!

 Decorating Oli's Birthday Cake

-The dogs don’t care about how pretty the cake looks, but they do love the theatre of watching and sniffing while I putter about in the kitchen.
+The dogs don’t care about how pretty the cake looks.
+But our boys do love the theatre of watching and sniffing while I putter about in the kitchen.
 Especially when they know that something special is happening for them.
 Oh the anticipation!
 The baked, refrigerated, cooled cakes were iced with mashed potato frosting, garnished with a sprinkle of dried parsley and ground hemp hearts, plated with fresh flat-leaf parsley from the garden and topped with homemade turmeric star treats.
 Cute, but also doggone delish.